 AmeriCorps Crews and General Young Adult Spike Crews are for young adults, age 18-24 years old, and focus on specific projects: the Parks Restoration Crew offers carpentry experiences; the Assessment Crew studies erosion and trail conditions; and the US Forest Service Crew improves trails, campgrounds, and ecosystems throughout the Green Mountain National Forest.
 These crews also assist with watershed improvement projects across the state.

-- AmeriCorps Members receive a weekly stipend, housing, farm fresh food daily, and earn a Segal Education Award at the completion of service.
+- AmeriCorps Members receive a weekly stipend (dependent on total hours), housing, farm fresh food daily, and earn a Segal Education Award at the completion of service.

 - General Spike Crew Members receive an hourly wage of $10.78/hour.